DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \subsubsection{Baselines}

-To benchmark the performance of our reinforcement learning (RL) policy, we compare it against four distinct baselines: a random dosage policy, a clinician policy, a behavior cloning (BC) policy, and a expert guideline-based policy.
+To benchmark the performance of our reinforcement learning (RL) policy, we compare it against four distinct baselines: a random dosage policy, a clinician policy, a behavior cloning (BC) policy, and an ASPEN-derived policy.

 \begin{enumerate} \item \textbf{Random Dosage Policy:} The random policy selects actions uniformly at random from the discrete action space.
 Formally, it is defined as $\pi(a) = \frac{1}{M}$, where $M$ is the total number of possible actions.
 This baseline serves as a critical sanity check, establishing a worst-case scenario or lower performance bound.
 It allows us to assess whether the learned policy outperforms naive, uninformative behavior.